LovePelmeni/DeepfakeStream/docs/face_detection/DETECTOR.md

 # Solution
 ## Face detection network

 We proposed usage of Multi-task Cascaded Convolutional Neural Network, also called "MTCNN", which is quite simple yet efficient model, that can be leveraged as a face detector.
-It combines all the above refining preprocessings, which make it the best fit in our case.
+It combines all the above refining preprocessings, which makes it the best fit for our case.

 <p align="center">
   <a><img src="https://github.com/LovePelmeni/DeepfakeStream/blob/main/docs/imgs/mtcnn/mtcnn_arch.jpeg" style="width: 50%; height: 50%"></a>